LAST UPDATED NOV 2025: Values linked Effort and Behaviour ratings and Journey to Senior Phase page added

 Film Music (Instruments of the Orchestra) – Term One

-Learners have had the opportunity to recognise a range of music styles, identifying instruments and instrumental techniques whilst understanding concepts associated with the musical elements.
-This will culminate in a listening assessment later in term two.
-Throughout these activities’ learners are encouraged to use appropriate music vocabulary and to use this vocabulary to regularly reflect upon their strengths and areas for improvement.
+Learners will have the opportunity to recognise a range of music styles, identifying instruments and instrumental techniques whilst understanding concepts associated with the musical elements.
+Throughout these activities’ learners are encouraged to use appropriate music vocabulary and to use this vocabulary to regularly reflect upon their strengths and areas for improvement in all music elements.

 Working Level and Working Grade descriptions for S2 Music:

-Third B: Making good progress at CfE Level 3, performing well against all the outcomes covered and will shortly be ready for the increased challenge of Level 4 particulary within the performing element of the course.
+Third B: Making good progress at CfE Level 3, performing well against all of the outcomes covered particularly within the performing element of the course.
 Can demonstrate the key skills specific to their chosen instrument(s) and/or voice including performing with accuracy to a standard equivalent to Grade 1.
-Learners can create an original composition which demonstrates an understanding of melodic concepts with advice being given to aid progression of the piece.
-Learners will be demonstrating that they understand and can recall much of the content linked to instruments and instrumental techniques.
+Learners can create an original composition which demonstrates understanding of elements such as melody and harmony.
+At times advice has been given to aid progression of the piece.
+Learners will be demonstrating that they understand and can recall much of the content linked to concepts and musical elements covered and are able to apply that knowledge to performing, composition, listening and literacy work (averaging 60-69%).
+Music is strongly recommended as an S3 subject.

-Third D: Making some progress at CfE Level 3, performing well against few of the outcomes covered while finding the majority challenging including aspects of Level 4.
-Is limited to the amount of progression in performing at Grade 1 level.
-At this level learners have found it challenging to create an original composition.
+Third D: Making some progress at CfE Level 3 against outcomes covered whilst finding the majority challenging.
+Is limited to the amount of progression in performing at Grade 1 standard.
+At this level learners have found it challenging to create original music within composition.
 Learners have required support to generate ideas and have required further reinforcement of concepts to create a piece of music.
-Learners may be demonstrating that they understand and can recall some of the content linked to instruments and instrumental techniques.
+Learners may be demonstrating that they understand and can recall some of the content linked to concepts and musical elements covered but may be challenged to apply this knowledge to performing, composition, listening and literacy work (averaging less than 49%).
+Music as an S3 subject would be challenging.

-At this stage in the Music curriculum, pupils on a pathway towards achieving SCQF Level 5 in S4 will be working at Third B or above.
+At this stage in the Music curriculum, pupils on a pathway towards achieving SCQF Level 5 in S4 will be working at Third C or above.

 Further information, including an overview for all subject areas can be found here.